What Martial Art Should I Try? A Personal Journey

 In my case, I didn’t find my art on the internet.
 It was the same friend who originally got me to try Kenpo as a teenager who introduced me to Aikido.
 We had gotten together, and I mentioned that I was thinking about getting back into martial arts and looking at a lot of different styles.
 Then he said, “You should check out Aikido.
 I think it would be really good fit for you.”

 So the next day, I started looking at Aikido dojos.
 I found one that looked promising, contacted the instructor for information, and went to observe a class.
 I liked what I saw, and I liked the instructor, so I went out and bought a gi and showed up for the next class.
-And I’ve been training ever since, more than 10 years now.
-I received my 2nd degree black belt (ni-dan) in 2016, and my 3rd degree black belt (sandan) in 2019.
+And I’ve been training ever since, more than 15 years now.
+I received my 2nd degree black belt (ni-dan) in 2016, my 3rd degree black belt (sandan) in 2019, and my 4th degree black belt (yondan) in 2024.

 Group photo of aikidoists